 You may vote shares either in person or by duly authorized proxy.
 In addition, you may appoint a proxy by telephone or through the Internet by following the instructions provided on the enclosed proxy card.
 You may use the proxy accompanying this proxy statement/prospectus if you are unable to attend the Newgen special meeting in person or if you wish to have your shares voted by proxy even if you do attend the Newgen special meeting.
-You may revoke any proxy given by you in response to this solicitation at any time before the proxy is voted at the Newgen special meeting by delivering to Newgen a written notice of revocation, by delivering to Newgen a subsequently dated, properly executed proxy or appointing a proxy as of a later date, or by attending the Newgen special meeting, by itself, will not constitute a revocation of a proxy.
+You may revoke any proxy given by you in response to this solicitation at any time before the proxy is voted at the Newgen special meeting by delivering to Newgen a written notice of revocation, by delivering to Newgen a subsequently dated, properly executed proxy or appointing a proxy as of a later date, or by attending the Newgen special meeting and electing to vote in person.
+Your attendance at the Newgen special meeting, by itself, will not constitute a revocation of a proxy.
 You should address any written notices of proxy revocation to: Newgen Results Corporation, 12680 High Bluff Drive, Suite 300, San Diego, California 92130, Attention: Secretary.